rpivac00/today-i-learned-app/README.md

 The app is built using React, it is designed with CSS and uses Supabase as the backend.

-The app is deployed on Netlify: https://rpivac00-today-i-learned.netlify.app/
+The app is deployed on Netlify: https://rpivac00-today-i-learned.netlify.app/ *deployed app has functionality issues since supabase is pausing free-tier projects to save on cloud resources

 ## Description